apolinar1607/Professional-README-Generator/README.md

   ## Contributing

-  To contribute, clone the repo, work on it, and issue a pull request.
+  To contribute, clone the repo, work on it, and create a pull request.

   ## Tests

-  node index.js
+  Type node index.js in the terminal

   ## Questions